-\If parent will be taking pictures of their child, great, but we do ask to refrain from taking pictures of other children in order to protect their privacy.
+If parents will be taking pictures of their child, we ask them to refrain from taking pictures of other children in order to protect their privacy.
+An authorization form needs to be on file in order for a child to be photographed.

-\If parent is not on the volunteer list and the field trip is at a public place then parent can pay for their admission and be there.
+If parent is not on the volunteer list and the field trip is at a public place then parent can pay for their admission and be there.
 They may not ride the school bus or walk in with the group and their interaction should only be with their child.

-\If parent is not on the volunteer list and the field trip is at a public place but our school rented the facility or arranged for a private visit then parent cannot pay and attend.
+If the parent is not on the volunteer list and the field trip is at a public place but our school rented the facility or arranged for a private visit then the parent cannot pay and attend.